Staff meeting in restaurant to discuss food safety

 Owners, managers and workers in a food business are all responsible for ensuring the food they produce, sell, or serve to the public is safe for consumption.
 Let’s examine each role’s responsibilities with food safety.

 If you’re a food business owner, manager or supervisor, you need to know the food safety laws in your state and city, and ensure that everyone in the organization is following all applicable regulations.
 It’s also your responsibility to foster a strong culture of food safety, ensuring that safe food handling practices are incorporated into the business’s everyday work routines and operating procedures.
-Set an example by demonstrating that no one is above or exempt from following food safety rules, including you and other senior staff.

 To accomplish all this, supervisors, managers and owners must: